 25 pictures of abandoned military installations and their stories

+For that reason, Stacker took a look at 25 pictures of abandoned military installations and their stories.
 Some abandoned military structures become derelict and are overtaken by nature.
 Others become hotspots for tourists looking to catch a great sunset and take a few selfies.
 Many remain so chemically contaminated it would be dangerous to go near them.

 Militaries across the world leave abandoned installments in their wake, sometimes in the form of small, simple structures and sometimes in the form of vast, sprawling complexes that once housed soldiers and their families.

-Here are 25 stunning abandoned military structures that stand today.
+Continue reading to view stunning abandoned military structures that stand today.

-Teufelsberg Listening Station: Berlin, Germany
+Teufelsberg Listening Station: Berlin

 One of the finest views of Berlin can be taken in from a former American listening station perched atop a hill of rubble.
 The Cold War relic was comprised of a series of listening devices and gear for jamming Soviet radio signals across the divided city.
 When the Cold War ended, the station became a sunset hangout, as well as a tapestry for graffiti artists.